Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Outdated or Defective Electrical Panels

 Certain panel brands installed extensively in the mid-20th century are now recognized as fire risks.
 Federal Pacific panels with Stab-Lok breakers have a documented history of failing to trip during overloads, allowing current to continue flowing through circuits that should be shut down.
 Zinsco panels have similar failure modes.
-Pushmatic panels, while not carrying the same controversy, are obsolete, difficult to service, and no longer manufactured.
+Pushmatic panels are obsolete, difficult to service, and no longer manufactured.
+Challenger panels round out the group of brands that insurers and inspectors flag consistently.

 Overloaded Circuits